speedj/shib3.2-jetty-postgres-debian/shib3.2-jetty-postgres-debian.md

-Shibboleth IdP 3.2.1 on Debian Jessie using Jetty and Postgres
+Shibboleth IdP 3.2.1 on CentOS 7 using Jetty and Postgres
 ============

 disordered mashed install notes installing the following software: